stigrs/scilib/README.md

    All tests should pass, indicating that your platform is fully supported.

 6. Benchmarks can be built by setting the option BUILD_BENCH to ON.
-Please make sure BLAS run on the same number of threads in Armadillo and Scilib before comparing the benchmark results.
-If OpenBLAS is used, this can be controlled by setting the OPENBLAS_NUM_THREADS environmental variable.